-To derive analytical expressions, we approximated the kernel, as described in Appendix A.3 Analytical results for a separable sinusoidal kernel are described in Appendix A.4.
+To derive analytical expressions, we approximated the kernel, as described in Appendix A.3.
+Analytical results for a separable sinusoidal kernel are described in Appendix A.4.
 We also used simulations to analyze a non-separable Laplace dispersal kernel, as described below.
 At equilibrium, the population will move in a traveling wave, where the density of fish at a given point in space will change, but the density of fish at a location relative to the shifting patch will not (Zhou and Kot 2011).
 The traveling wave n* must satisfy